Golden Grove Football Club: History

 More recently the club was awarded a share of a national grant to upgrade women's change rooms at sporting venues around Australia.
 The upgraded changerooms were completed for the beginning of the 2017 season.

 During the 2017 season, the 'Kookaburras' made their way through to the Division 3 Grand Final facing the Brighton Bombers who were competing in their first Adelaide Footy League season since moving from the Southern Football League, returning to the league they left 20 years ago.
 They were comfortably beaten by 49 points, however ensured their promotion into Division 2 for the 2018 season, being the highest division the club had ever competed in since its inception.

 At an October 2019 Tea Tree Gully Council meeting, the Golden Grove Football Club had the motion passed for a feasibility study regarding expansion and a new clubhouse to be undertaken at Harpers Field.
-Following this feasibility study, a grant of $12 million dollars was approved in April 2021 for a significant upgrade to the Harpers Field clubrooms and facilities.
-Early on-site works began in late 2022, with main building works expected to commence from February 2023 and the project to be now to be completed in 2024.
-Plans include four inclusive changerooms, bar, function area and viewing platform.
+Following this feasibility study, a grant of $12 million was approved in April 2021 for a significant upgrade to the Harpers Field clubrooms and facilities.
+Early on-site works began in late 2022, with main building works commencing in February 2023.
+The project was completed and handed over in June 2024 and features four inclusive changerooms, bar, function area, grandstand with safe standing areas and viewing platform.

+The 2023 season was the clubs most successful season on record, as the Kookaburras gained promotion into Division 1 for the first time in their 28-year history, with club record 95pt win over PHOS Camden in the 2023 Preliminary Final.
+They continued their success with their biggest Grand Final win in Golden Grove's short history two weeks later, a 56pt win over Payneham Norwood Union, the first time back-to-back A Grade premierships had been won (2022, 2023).
+Adding to the success, the season also featured the B Grade's continued dominance, winning their fourth premiership in a row (2020, 2021, 2022, 2023) with a record of 67–3 over the 4 years and the club's first ever Women's Premiership (Division 6).